processone/docs.ejabberd.im/content/admin/guide/clustering.md

-To permanently remove a running node from the cluster, the [leave_cluster](../../developer/ejabberd-api/admin-api.md#leave_cluster) command must be run as the ejabberd daemon user, from one node of the
+To permanently remove a running node from the cluster, the [leave_cluster](../../developer/ejabberd-api/admin-api.md#leave_cluster) command must be run as the ejabberd daemon user, from another node in the cluster (not from the node that is about to be removed):
-cluster:

 ``` sh
 ejabberdctl leave_cluster 'ejabberd2@machine2'
 ```

-The removed node must be running while calling leave_cluster to make it permanently removed.
+The removed node must be running while calling `leave_cluster` to make it permanently removed.
 It's then immediately stopped.

 ### Restarting cluster nodes